mjanbon/Prediction_Errors/README.md

 ```
 main.m
 ```
 Should function with the Cambridge HPC.
-Takes in a slurm-job as an input, which specifies the electrode pair MI/CoI will be estimated for.
+Takes in a slurm-job index as an input, which specifies the electrode pair MI/CoI will be estimated for.

 ```
 EoI_data.m